smurfix/DaBroker/doc/intro.rst

 You need a 0MQ server.
 DaBroker has been tested with RabbitMQ.
 Other methods for passing messages are possible.

-The DaBroker unit tests use a RabbitMQ vhost.
-You need to run `tests/setup_rabbitmq.sh` before you run the tests the first time.
+The DaBroker unit tests need a RabbitMQ server with a "test" virtual host: run `tests/setup_rabbitmq.sh` before you run the tests the first time.

+If you set the `AMQP_HOST` environment variable, the tests will use a RabbitMQ server on that host.

 Message passing overhead, on a reasonably current server, is on the order of 1…2 milliseconds per RPC call.
 No work has yet been done to optimize